 Mitch recommends marketing through social media accounts like Instagram, encouraging customers to give Google reviews, and keeping your website updated with proper SEO strategies.

 It’s also important to check into the regulations around marketing your dispensary.
 There are many methods Mitch can’t use in Colorado: “You can’t advertise on the radio, TV, billboard,” he says.
 “There are a lot of restrictions.
 You can’t market toward out of state people.
 You can’t do pop up ads.”

-Mitch and Lincoln both use loyalty programs which help market their dispensaries by word of mouth.
-A program that gives customers store credit when they refer a new customer, like the Outliers Collective Jane Dough program, will expand your customer base.
+Mitch and Lincoln both use loyalty programs which help market their dispensaries by word of mouth; a program that gives customers store credit when they refer a new customer will expand your customer base.

 With this information, you have a good chance of opening a successful, lucrative dispensary.

 Lincoln Fish encourages those with the right motivations to join the relatively new industry of medical marijuana: “I would love to see more responsible, credible people get into our space and open up dispensaries and do a good job with it,” he says.
 “The more we do to show the general public just how important this is and how responsible we can be and how well it can be done, the more we’ll get the public opinion on our side.”

 With marijuana legislation changing often, it is important to stay abreast of new information even after you’ve opened your dispensary, to ensure you are operating in a safe and legal manner.
 Refer to the resources below for more information.

 NORML: A one-stop resource for all information about the fight to legalize marijuana nationwide.

 Cannabis Business Times: A resource recommended by Mitch Woolhiser.

 420 Intel: A blog recommended by Lincoln Fish.